 On boats with self-tending jibs, a tail rope can be used.
 This is a (relatively) light line attached to the jib (or staysail) boom, and run aft.
 Before tacking, take up the slack in the tail rope and make it down.
 After the other sails are across, release the tail rope and sheet in the jib (or staysail) on the new tack.
 Of course, if you are fortunate enough to be sailing with crew, they can just go forward and hold the staysail to windward for the tack.

-None of the schooners I've sailed were able to tack when the jib was not set.
-So, when it is windy enough to not have a jib up (which means the main is also reefed), they'd wear ship (bear off, gybe and head back up on the opposite tack) instead of tacking.
+Some of the schooners I've sailed were unable to tack when the jib was not set.
+So, when it was windy enough to not have a jib up (which means the main is also reefed), I'd wear ship (bear off, gybe and head back up on the opposite tack) instead of tacking.

 Anchoring under sail is a maneuver that is easy with a schooner (though not in a crowded anchorage).
 I will only describe one way of doing it, there are other ways.